LincolinAngaya/covid-19-information-track-application/README.md

  - [Licence](#licence)
  - [Authors Info](#Authors-Info)
  ## Description
-urban-fashion is a website  that allows a customers  to have a quick check on fashion and clothes available in their stores .
+covid-19 information-track-application is a website  that allows you to see  check covid information in real time .

   ## Language
   <ol>
   <li>HTML</li>
   <li>css</li>
+  <li>javascript</li>

   </ol>

 ## Features
 As a user of the application,you will be able to :
-1.enter your credentials in order to go to your questios.
+1.enter your country  in order to go to get covid results in that country.
 2. you can view your results immedietly after odering the clothes  and press submit button.